JuhlinF/pushup-challenge/README.md

    - and other time periods?
 - Show total progress
    - towards today's goal (in order to reach the full goal)
 - Set your own end goal amount (if not 50k)
+- Add "backlog" entries, i.e. set date (& time?) for the entry.
+- Option to record sets and reps, not only total reps, for an entry.

 ## Documentation